khanhtrung/TipCalculator/README.md

 The following **additional** features are implemented:
 - [ ] Prevent autorotate screen.
+- [ ] The keyboard is always visible and the bill amount is always the first responder.
+- [ ] Remember the bill amount across app restarts.
+(If you return 10 minutes later, it defaults to blank.)
+- [ ] Use locale specific currency and currency thousands separator.
 - [ ] Settings page: User can change three default tip percentage values depending on preference.
 - [ ] Settings page: Remembering three default tip percentage values across app restarts.
 - [ ] Settings page: Remembering default selected tip percentage value across app restarts.